windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 }
 ```

-Finally, connect the result value of the background script to the `issues`
+Finally, connect the result value of the background runnable to the `issues`
 argument of the script, just like in the last step of the other chart.

 ![Severity chart](./16-wm-severity-chart.png)